ptahdunbar/Vagrant.json/README.md

 # Installation

 ```
-git clone git://github.com/ptahdunbar/Varrgrant-for-Vagrant.git new-project && cd new-project
+git clone git://github.com/ptahdunbar/Vagrant.git new-project && cd new-project
 vagrant up
 ```

 # Getting started
-* Customize `varrgrant.json` with your VM settings (see the example files for ideas).
+* Customize `Vagrant.json` with your VM settings (see the example files for ideas).
 * `vagrant up`

-## What is varrgrant.json?
+## What is Vagrant.json?
-`varrgrant.json` provides a json key/value structure to configure your boxes without having to mess with `Vagrantfile`.
+`Vagrant.json` provides a json key/value structure to configure your boxes without having to mess with `Vagrantfile`.

-## Varrgrant configuration
+## Vagrantfile configuration

 - Settings should be self-explanatory and should mirror the official vagrant API.
-- This is an example `varrgrant.json` file with all available settings.
+- This is an example `Vagrant.json` file with all available settings.
 - Please note that you probably don't need all these configured.
 This is just an example to copy/paste from.

 ```
 [{
-	"hostname": "varrgrant.dev",
+	"hostname": "vagrant.dev",
 	"box": "ubuntu/trusty64",
 	"scripts": [
 		"ops/provisioning/base.sh"